Health Care Benefits: New Jersey

 - New Jersey chose not to establish a state-based Marketplace under the Affordable Care Act.
 See Health Insurance Marketplaces Under the ACA.

-- New Jersey recognizes same-sex marriages, civil unions and domestic partnerships.
+- Same-sex marriage is legal nationwide.
+New Jersey also recognizes civil unions and domestic partnerships.
 See Same-Sex Partner Benefits.

 - Small employers in New Jersey (2-50 employees) are eligible for participation in the Small Employer Health Benefits (SEH) Program.
 See The Small Employer Health Benefits Program.